anna099/hegel/consciousness/x-footnotes.md

 </section>

 [^1]: G.W.F.
 Hegel, *The Phenomenology of Spirit*, translated by T. Pinkard.
 (Cambridge, Cambridge University Press, 2018), §96.
 [^2]: §97.
-(All following citations beginning with § refer to the *Phenomenology* with Miller's paragraph numbering.)
+(All following citations beginning with § refer to the *Phenomenology* with Pinkard's paragraph numbering.)
 [^3]: §101.
 [^4]: §107.
 [^5]: §74.